gabrielsecco22/huggingface-question-answering/README.md

-## Question Answering from Company Documentation Corpus using Hugging Face Transformers
+## Question Answering using Hugging Face Transformers

-This repository contains code and resources for building a Question Answering (QA) system from a company documentation corpus using Hugging Face Transformers.
-The QA system utilizes powerful transformer models to extract precise information from a collection of company documents.
+This repository contains code and resources for building a Question Answering (QA) system.

 ### Requirements
 - Python 3.7 or above